III. Spatial development

 We invite you to participate in our next virtual event, where we will explore the importance of urban operators and their contribution to the challenges of achieving sustainable, fair and inclusive urban development in Latin America and the Caribbean.

-The Webinar will offer a rich exchange of experiences that will allow us to reflect on the crucial role of urban operators as facilitators and managers in the planning of cities and in the implementation of land use plans.
-We will have the valuable participation of several cities in the region, who will share lessons learned in land management, financing mechanisms and collaboration with the private sector.
+The Webinar will offer a rich exchange of experiences to reflect on the crucial role of urban operators as facilitators and managers in the planning of cities and the implementation of land use plans.
+We will have the valuable participation of several cities and experts in the region, who will share lessons learned.

-This webinar seeks to fuel the debate on integrated public policies and urban practices that drive sustainable development in our cities.
+This webinar seeks to fuel the debate on integrated public policies and urban practices that promote sustainable development in our cities.

 Don't miss this opportunity to learn and contribute to the dialogue on the future of our cities!